akshi8/data_sci_project/README.md

  ![](DSF.png)

 A good workflow for a particular team depends on the tasks, goals, and values of that team, whether they want to make their work faster, more efficient, correct, compliant, agile, transparent, or reproducible

+Project directory setup is the preliminary step before getting diving into data, code or analysis.
+For this reason a cookie_cutter template of creating project repo can prove very useful

 > **Step 1**: `Data and Code Organization`

-The [`Cookie-Cutter`](cookie_cutter.sh) shell script creates a basic directory structure that might be useful for set-up a Data Science project

 ![](cookie_cutter.png)

-* The shell script first creates the main project directory `data_science_project` under which other sub-directories containing data, scripts, visualizations will be created
+* The cookie-cutter shell script first creates the main project directory like `data_science_project` or anything based on the `user input` under which other sub-directories containing data, scripts, visualizations, documentation etc. will be created

-* The License File for this project is included as [`LICENSE`](LICENSE.txt) containing the copyright and legal notices
+* The License File for this project is created as `LICENSE.md` containing the copyright and legal notices based on the username and date of initializing this project

-* The Sub-directories created using the shell script
+* The sub-directories created using shell script will initially have `test` files so that the user doesn't push empty directories to github

+* The project directory map will look something like this:

- `data_science_project`
+ `data_science_project` or `@project_name`

   1. `citations` : For including any References or Citation docs for this project
   2. `data` :